 You should analyze all the information you come across - regardless of whether you're looking for information for academic, professional, or personal reasons.
 Evaluating information encourages you to think critically about whether or not it is factual and reliable.

-A perk of utilizing the library's resources and databases is that you know it's already been reviewed prior to joining our collection.
-That means half the work has been done for you and you can now focus on whether or not it is current enough and relevant to your needs.
+A perk of utilizing the library's resources and databases are the filters that you can utilize.
+Most databases allow you to search for peer-reviewed sources only.
+If you limit your searches to peer-reviewed content only, that means some of the evaluation and vetting has been done for you. instead, you can then focus on whether or not it is current enough and relevant to your needs.

-However, if you're utilizing information on the world wide web, you'll need to be extra vigilant and cautious.
-Anyone can publish anything on the internet, meaning that most of what you'll find there is published without any type of review process.
+However, if you are utilizing information on the world wide web, you'll need to be extra vigilant and cautious.
+Generally speaking, anyone can publish anything on the internet.
+That means that most of what you'll find there is published without any type of formal review process.

 1. Currency - the timeliness of the information